royger/xen/docs/misc/xen-command-line.markdown

 Flag that makes a dom0 use shadow paging.
 Only works when "pvh" is enabled.

+> `debug-ioport`

+> Default: `false`

+Flag that enables the HVM debug console for a PVH Dom0.
+Xen will trap accesses to IO port 0xe9 so that Dom0 kernel can print output using this IO port before setting up the hypercall page.

+Note this option is not enabled by default because it might clash with hardware on the system using IO port 0xe9 and should only be used for debug purposes.

 ### dom0-iommu
 > `= List of [ passthrough | strict | map-inclusive ]`